Invokana®Invokamet®(as a combination product containing Canagliflozin and Metformin)

-If you experience any of the following symptoms, stop taking canagliflozin and call your doctor immediately or get emergency medical treatment: rashhivesitchingdifficulty breathing or swallowingswelling of the face, throat, tongue, lips, eyes, hands, feet, ankles, or lower legshoarseness
+If you experience any of the following symptoms, stop taking canagliflozin and call your doctor immediately or get emergency medical treatment: rashhivesitchingdifficulty swallowingswelling of the face, throat, tongue, lips, eyes, hands, feet, ankles, or lower legshoarseness

 Canagliflozin may cause other side effects.
 Call your doctor if you have any unusual problems while taking this medication.

 If you experience a serious side effect, you or your doctor may send a report to the Food and Drug Administration's (FDA) MedWatch Adverse Event Reporting program online ( Web Site) or by phone (1-800-332-1088).

 Keep this medication in the container it came in, tightly closed, and out of reach of children.
 Store it at room temperature and away from excess heat and moisture (not in the bathroom).

 Unneeded medications should be disposed of in special ways to ensure that pets, children, and other people cannot consume them.
 However, you should not flush this medication down the toilet.
 Instead, the best way to dispose of your medication is through a medicine take-back program.
 Talk to your pharmacist or contact your local garbage/recycling department to learn about take-back programs in your community.
 See the FDA's Safe Disposal of Medicines website ( Web Site) for more information if you do not have access to a take-back program.